 USFS Skull Hollow Campground

-Located NE of Smith Rock State Park on Lone Pine Road
+Located 9 miles NE of Smith Rock State Park on Lone Pine Road

 No, camping is on a first come first serve basis only.

 Climbing route closures for the protection of nesting birds of prey are common at Smith Rock but typically affect lesser used climbing areas.
 Please look for posted closures on informational kiosks in the park and for signs at the closure sites.

 The Park is open from dawn to dusk (30 minutes prior to sunrise and 30 minutes after sunset).

 After dusk, use of park day use facilities or property is prohibited.